jahidcmt4/WP-Content-Protection-Plugin/readme.txt

 The plugin is called copy content protection.
 It is very easy to use and install.
 This plugin protects content both on PC and mobile devices.
 Our latest features block IP Addresses.

+== Activate Disabled Source, Disabled Right Click, and Content Protection plugin and check those features by opening your website on a private/Incognito window ==

 == Features ==

 * Content Copy Protection
+* Notification text
+* Disable Developer Tools
 * Disable Right Click
 * Disable Image Drag/Drop
 * Disable F12